lion20092009/lion20092009/README.md

 - 👋 Hi, I’m @lion20092009
 - 👀 I’m interested in economics and data science
 - 🌱 I’m currently learning Git and Python
-- 📫 How to reach me on Twitter @LbBost
+- 📫 How to reach me on Twitter: @LbBost

 <!---
 lion20092009/lion20092009 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.